mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 Add the lock-marker `.uilb`, `.uif`, and all eight `.uia` files from `hud_marker_lockon` to the weapon `.fpk`.

 Use `TppEquip.RETICLE_UI_MISSILE` in the receiver only when you also want the launcher-style hip-fire reticle.

 ---

+## Optional attachments

+Only the receiver, barrel and ammo/magazine are required.
+Everything below is optional - fit a weapon with as many or as few of these parts as you like.

-## 7. Muzzle option
+### Muzzle option (`SetMuzzle`)

 `SetMuzzle` controls suppressor or compensator behavior.
 The model itself is stored in the weapon pack.

 ```lua
 V_TppEquip.SetMuzzle{